currentsauce/currentsauce.github.io/about.markdown

 **What about this website?**
 I spent far too long trying to decide how to build a website.
 I'm no web designer[^1], but using a WYSIWYG platform [^2] just seemed like cheating to me, I wanted something that I had to work on!
 So I eventually settled on using Jekyll, which super convenient as I can host the site using Github pages.
 Fabulous!
 The theme that I am using is called [Bulma Clean Theme](https://github.com/chrisrhymes/bulma-clean-theme) by [C.S.
 Rhymes](https://www.csrhymes.com).
 It's great, isn't it!
-I couldn't have done this and an so grateful that it is available to use!
+I couldn't have done this and am so grateful that it is available to use!